totaljs/dashboard/readme.md

 # Dashboard

 This application has to be modified by your requirements.
+Do you need support?
+[Contact our customer service specialists](https://www.totaljs.com/support).

 __Default mode__: